Pasta is made from wheat flour.

 There are many different stories about the beginnings of pasta.

-A popular story is that the explorer Marco Polo was introduced to pasta during his travels in China, and that he brought the recipe back to Italy in 1292.
+A popular story is that the explorer Marco Polo was introduced to noodles during his travels in China, and that he brought the recipe back to Italy in 1292.

 In the Middle Ages pasta was eaten by the Arabs who ruled Sicily at the time.